NCAR/CESM-WF_Documentation/source/instructions_setup.rst

    * WACCM_RUN, HIRES_RUN, CLM_RUN: leave these set to False unless you are running one of these types of experiments.
 If you are, set the correct entry to True.

-   * cesm_xml: these are CESM varaibles found within the xml files in the CESM case directory.
+   * cesm_xml: these are CESM variables found within the xml files in the CESM case directory.
 The defaults are the main ones that need to be changed for each experiment.
 Feel free to add any other xml variables you would like to change.
 This script will loop through all of the variables listed and call xml_change to set the variables for you.

    * pp_xml: these are post processing variables that will be set for you.
 As with cesm_xml, you can add additional variables if needed.
 Some variables can have multiple values if you would like to run the diagnostic packages more than once during a run.
 You will need to adhere to this convention example: "1850,1900,1950".
-It requires a comma separtated list with no spaces.
+It requires a comma separated list with no spaces.
 You can add as many dates as you would like, except you must make sure that you have the same number of dates for all variables for that modeling component.
 For example, if 'ATMDIAG_test_first_yr' has 4 dates, 'ATMDIAG_test_nyrs' must also have 4 dates.
 The following variables can have lists:

       * ATMDIAG_test_first_yr